CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You have a different copy of the repo and make changes over the copy.
+Creates a copy of repo to my Github Account.

 ## Question 10